5 Differences Between Quartz And Granite

 Appearance

-One of the first differences you’d notice between quartz and granite is their colors and patterns.
+One of the first differences between quartz and granite is their colors and patterns.
 Granite is a 100% natural stone obtained directly from the quarry and, therefore, has a more natural appearance than its engineered counterpart, quartz.
 Granite comes in infinite colors and patterns.
-In fact, no two granite countertops are the same.
+No two granite countertops are the same.
 So, you’ll typically always have a unique granite countertop.
-If you want to stand out, perhaps this is the countertop material for you.
+If you want to stand out, perhaps this is the countertop material.

 On the other hand, quartz is an engineered stone with a more uniform appearance.
 It looks pretty much like a natural stone countertop (although some people consider it better) and allows homeowners to customize the design to their taste.